Successful funding applications start by selecting the appropriate funding opportunity, grant type, and grant program.

 Special Requirements for Research Conducted in Other Countries

-Every NIDA grant application for research conducted outside of the United States must establish that the proposal offers a special opportunity to further drug abuse research by:
+Every NIDA grant application for research conducted outside of the United States must establish that the proposal offers a special opportunity to further drug use and addiction research by:

-- Describing how the research will significantly advance US health sciences.
+3. Describing how the research will significantly advance U.S. health sciences

-To determine whether your research plan is relevant to the NIDA mission and objectives, review the NIDA Strategic Plan.
-NIDA's international research priorities are summarized online here.
+To determine whether your research plan is relevant to the NIDA mission and objectives, review the NIDA Strategic Plan and a summary of NIDA’s international research priorities